CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 })();
 ```

 **The same format needs to be applied to all other components as well.
+But we leave that refactoring to you.

 **
 #### The `use strict` Directive
 Chained method calls on a single line without line breaks are harder to read but we can neaten things up using the **`'use strict';` directive**.
 This directive defines that JavaScript code should be executed in strict mode and is recommended by the **"Angular 1 Style Guide"**.

 Strict mode makes it easier to write "secure" JavaScript and changes previously accepted "bad syntax" into real errors.
 As an example, in normal JavaScript, mistyping a variable name creates a new global variable.
 In strict mode, this will throw an error, making it impossible to accidentally create a global variable.

 In our case, using `'use strict';` makes it safe to write code on new lines and produce more readable code.
-Our directive can be formatted like this:
+For example, our **filter** can be formatted like this:

 !FILENAME js/directives.js
 ```javascript